pitbulk/magento-custom-login/README.md

 --------------------

 Custom login controller to be used to demostrate that there is something wrong with Magento 2.3.4 and 2.3.5 not loading customer_data properly on js.

-The customer section is not invalidated.
+The customer section is not invalidated and the customer_data is not loaded, so the Welcome message is not changed and also there are issues on the cart, can someone help me?

 See https://github.com/magento/magento2/issues/28428